aaronjspeed/aaronjspeed.github.io/README.md

 # Info

-This is a repository hosting my github pages website, the service I use for my personal site.
+This is a repository hosting my website.